-These policies and procedure apply if you access the Internet at work, whether from your own workstation or elsewhere on the College premises.
+This policy and procedure apply, if you access Internet from your workstation or anywhere in the College premises.

-Employees with access to the Internet and permission to use the Internet should only do so when their work requires it and there is not a more efficient way of obtaining the required information.
+Employees / Students with access to Internet and permission to use the Internet should only do so when their work requires it and there is not a more efficient way of obtaining the required information.

-At any point, the College may require you to explain any use you have made of the Internet and the College may withdraw your access to the Internet at any time.
+At any point, the College may require you to explain any use you have made of Internet and reserves the right to withdraw your access to the Internet at any time.

-Under no circumstances must you access, view or download material which is offensive, pornographic, illegal, racist or otherwise unacceptable on College systems.
+Under no circumstances must you access, view or download extremist, offensive, pornographic, illegal, racist or otherwise unacceptable material on College systems.

 Access to the Internet exposes the College and its IT systems to attack from viruses and other forms of malicious software.
-Employees must only use software and hardware provided by the College, applying any procedures required to protect the College and its systems from such attacks.
+The employees / students must only use software and hardware provided by the College, applying any procedures required to protect the College and its systems from such attacks.

-You may register on a website if safe to do so and it is of benefit to the College although you may be called up to justify any such registration.
-If you need to agree to any licence terms to register on a website you must obtain prior permission from your line manager.
+You may register on a website if safe to do so and it is of benefit to the College although you may be called upon to justify any such registration.
+If you need to agree to any licence terms to register on a website, then you must obtain prior permission from your Line Manager / Head of the Department.

-Downloading files from the Internet may only be done with prior permission from your manager and employees must make sure that the required software and hardware protection is in place.
+Downloading files from the Internet may only be done with prior permission from your Line Manager / Head of the Department and employees must make sure that the required software and hardware protection is in place.

-It will be considered a fundamental breach of this policy to download any software from the Internet without the express permission of your manager and such actions may be considered as Gross Misconduct, which could result in dismissal.
+It will be considered a fundamental breach of this policy to download any software from the Internet without the express permission of your Line Manager / Head of the Department, and such actions may be considered as Gross Misconduct, which could result in dismissal.